astolarz/link-board/README.md

 ## Hardware

+### None ("headless")
+A minimal CLI rendering of the data is implemented so technically no additional hardware is required for this project.

 ### Chips
 I have been running this on a ESP32-WROOM-32 and ESP32-S3-WROOM with no issues.
 I expect this should work with any ESP32 variant, though build targets may need to be adjusted.